acg-team/tral/docs/install_external.rst

 TRAL is dependend on different external software which need to be installed before TRAL can be used.

-Here, we explain how to install external software packages, such as *de novo* tandem repeat detectors.
-Important: Once a software is installed, the path to either the binary or the executable shell script needs to be indicated in the TRAL configuration file :ref:`config.ini <configure>`.
+Here, we explain how to install external software packages, such as *de novo* tandem repeat detectors. _Important_: Once a software is installed, the path to either the binary or the executable shell script needs to be indicated in the TRAL configuration file :ref:`config.ini <configure>`.

+For each of the software an installation script can be found for :ref: `easy setup <easy_setup>`.

 Sequence profile model generation
 ---------------------------------